plaf2000/webspec/README.md

 ## Installation

 First, you have to create a virtual environment.
-Move into the desired folder and start the virtual environment:
+Move into the desired folder and create the virtual environment:
 ```shell
 python3 -m venv .
 ```